lionix-team/seo-manager/README.md

 `metaOpenGraph()`

-### Via @Blade directives
+## Via @Blade directives

-You can use this blade directives in your view files to get meta data.
+You can use this blade directives in your view files to get metadata.

 `@meta`